 Author: Bo Burlingham

 Bo Burlingham has reported on the entrepreneurial revolution in America since the early eighties — and he's somewhat of a hero to me.
-Through his work, he has dedicated his life to making a positive impact on the entrepreneurial community.
+Through his work, he has dedicated his life to positively impacting the entrepreneurial community.
 And in Finish Big, he explores the final phase all business owners must navigate to call themselves entrepreneurs: the end-up.

 Some entrepreneurs find their way through the end-up phase and create a meaningful life after exiting their businesses, while others suffer and feel a loss of purpose.
 In Finish Big, Burlingham draws on interviews with scores of entrepreneurs to answer the question: what did people with "good exits" do differently from those who'd had "bad exits"?